 Genetically modified mice have made crucial contributions to our understanding of Rett syndrome.
 Image courtesy of Understanding Animal Research.

 Rett syndrome is mainly a neuronal disease, and obviously the amount of research we can do with the girls’ brains is limited.
 Because of this a range of mouse models of the disease have been instrumental for the study of the pathology.
 Furthermore, the same mice have permitted scientists to find the first molecular pathways that appear altered in the disease leading to test some therapeutic molecules in mice.
-Translational research leads to a clinical trial; and this is the case here, for example a clinical trial of IGF1 therapy is currently under way.
+Translational research leads to a clinical trial; and this is the case here, for example a clinical trial of IGF1 therapy is currently under way (Addendum 2015: this clinical trial has since been completed, with promising results, and a larger phase 2 trial is under way).
 Importantly, in 2007, Professor Adrian Bird and colleagues at the University of Edinburgh demonstrated in a mouse model that it is in principle possible to reverse Rett syndrome, and that MECP2-related disorders can be treated even at late stages of disease progression.
 However, the functional role(s) of MECP2 and their relevance to different aspects of development and neurological function are not fully understood, and different mutations in the MECP2 have varying effects on these roles, which any treatments will have to account for.
 Research indicates that too much MECP2 expression can be damaging, so scientists will need to find a way to express just the right amount of MECP2, in just the areas it is required.
 The clinical community has decided that no drug can be given to Rett syndrome girls without having first been tested in two different laboratories and on at least two diverse mice models of the disease.
 Nevertheless, this research is very promising, and not just for those with Rett syndrome and their families, as the insights gained through developing therapies for Rett syndrome are likely to be applicable to therapeutic strategies for a wide range of neurodevelopmental disorders.
 Studies in mouse models of Rett syndrome have a crucial role to play in this ongoing work.

 proRETT is an association founded in 2004 by parents of children born with Rett syndrome, who began their activity by raising funds for the US based Rett Syndrome Research Foundation (now the International Rett Syndrome Foundation). proRett now supports the work of top Rett researchers in Italy, the UK and USA.
 I am a professor of molecular biology who has worked on MECP2 since I was a post-doctoral fellow in the team of the late Dr Alan P Wolffe at the National Institute of Child Health and Human Development.